What is mindfulness?

 Jane offers a fusion of mindfulness-based approaches, including the evidence-based Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT).
 The latter, developed by Professor Mark Williams and colleagues at the University of Oxford, offers a breakthrough in the treatment of depression, anxiety and emotional trauma, and is recommended by NICE as a treatment of choice for depression.

-Jane offers individual 1-to-1 sessions, as well as classes, courses, workshops and retreats in mindfulness-based practices.
+Jane offers classes, courses, workshops and retreats in mindfulness-based practices.

 See details of upcoming classes, courses, workshops and retreats.